claydoers/claydoers/README.md

 **Professional software engineer that has a strong passion for <br>
 all things data!**

-- 📗 2024 goals: Prepare for and obtain the SAP-C02 certification.
+- 📗 2024 goals: Prepare for and obtain the AWS SAP-C02 certification.
 - 💥 Fun fact about me: I love sound design & creating music.
 - 💼 Some of my data related projects: <a href="https://github.com/claydoers/Portfolio">Portfolio</a>